 Tips for troubleshooting your equipment:

 - Regular restarts – There’s a reason why your IT technician’s first suggestion is to restart your device.
-Your router is like a computer and rebooting can solve a lot of short-term problems and give your device a chance to update.
+Your router is like a computer and rebooting can solve many short-term problems and give your device a chance to update

 Run an antivirus program with auto-updates and scans so your system is constantly securing itself.
 Some internet service providers offer free antivirus software with a subscription to internet service.